openvpi/MakeDiffSinger/acoustic_forced_alignment/README.md

 python reformat_wavs.py --src path/to/your/segments/ --dst path/to/tmp/dir/
 ```

+NOTE: `--normalize` can be added to normalize the audio files with respect to the peak value of the whole segments.
+This is especially helpful on aspiration detection during TextGrid enhancement if the original segments are too quite.

 ### 3.2 Run MFA on the corpus

 MFA will align your labels to your recordings and save the results to TextGrid files.